pro4tlzz/ITSupportTools/google-workspace/offboarding-email-archive/python/README.md

 - https://www.googleapis.com/auth/ediscovery
 - https://www.googleapis.com/auth/devstorage.read_only

-Within the script change the variables with value == CHANGEME to values which confirm with a list for userList & adminUsers
+Within the script change the variables with value == CHANGEME to values which confirm with a list for user_list & admin_users

-For archiveLeaversFolderId set a folderId from Google Drive
+For archive_user_folder_id set a folder_id from Google Drive

 ## Optional Changes

-For debugging you can just print the apiResponse and matter instances
+For debugging you can just print the api_response and matter instances

 #  Google Matter, Search Query & Export Generator for leaver users  - DEPRECATED
 You will need to create Oauth credentials